ortus-docs/coldbox-docs/digging-deeper/interceptors/interceptor-registration.md

 controller.getInterceptorService()
     .registerInterceptor( interceptorObject=this, customPoints="onError,onLogin" );

-// Register yourself to listen to ONLY the afterInstanceAutowire event controller.getInterceptorService()
+// Register yourself to listen to the onException event ONLY controller.getInterceptorService()
     .registerInterceptionPoint(
         interceptorKey="MyService",
-        state="afterInstanceAutowire",
+        state="onException",
         oInterceptor=this
      );
 ```